-When you are having problems with an electric water heater, there could be numerous elements that require repair or replacement, or there could be a thermostat that needs adjusting, and not needing a new water heater.
+When you are having problems with an electric water heater, there could be numerous elements that require repair or replacement, or there could be as simple as a thermostat that needs adjusting, and not needing a new water heater.
 Perhaps the problem lies with the water heater’s wiring, and that’s why there’s no hot water.
-Gas water heaters could experience issues with the pilot light, the thermocouple, the thermostat, the gas valve, or the vent pipe.
+Gas water heaters could experience issues with the pilot light, the thermocouple, the upper thermostat, the gas valve, or the vent pipe.
 But there are some kinds of problems that both electric and gas water heaters have in common, such as issues with heating elements, anode rods needing replaced, corrosion of the tank itself, or the hot water heater problems could be from sediment buildup.

 Cleaning Sediment Buildup in Your Water Heater

 When sediment accumulates in an electric water heater, elements can burn out and a tank’s efficiency will be limited.
 To deal with this, all you may need to do is clean your water heater, or if you have done this recently enough, all you may need to do is flush the water heater tank.

 To flush your water heater, you first have to turn off the power, and you may want the water temperature to cool off before you proceed.
 For an electric heater, shut off the power at the circuit breaker access panel; for a gas heater, turn off the gas valve at the bottom of the tank (or you can turn the dial to “Pilot” to avoid having to light the pilot when you’re done).
 All hot water valves and faucets need to be off as well so the constant water supply to the top of the tank is temporarily off.